wvu-irl/irl-gym/docs/source/irl_gym.envs.rst

 Stickbug
 --------

-For full documentation, see :mod:`irl_gym.envs.stickbug`.
+For full documentation, see the:ref:`stickbug-landing<Stickbug documentation>`.

 Grid Tunnel